rbompiani/iHeartRecipes/README.md

 - Passwords are hashed and stored in an MYSQL Database
 - Forms implement client-side authentication (pending)
 #### 2) Create & Store Recipes
-- Passwords are hashed and stored in a MYSQL Database
+- Recipes are validated and stored in MYSQL database, linked by user
 - Forms implement client-side authentication (pending)
 #### 3) Search For New Recipes (pending)
 #### 4) Create a Weekly Meal Plan (pending)